LWindram/screenshooter/README.md

 # screenshooter
 takes periodic silent screenshots, stores them locally, then uploads periodically to an SMB share.

-There are three components to this deployment:
+There are multiple components to this deployment:

 Installed on the target device:
 <ul>